kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 **Non-Fungible Token (NFT)**: ​​​​​​​Tokens with unique identifiers and other metadata that cannot be necessarily exchanged one-to-one with each other.​​​​​​​ Examples outside of cryptocurrency include artworks, houses, and used bicycles.

+**Notes and Other Stuff Transmitted by Relays (Nostr)**: A simple, open protocol for creating censorship-resistant social media platforms using decentralized relays and public key cryptography.

 ## O

+**Optimized Link State Routing Protocol (OLSR)**: A routing protocol optimized for mobile ad hoc networks that proactively maintains routes to all destinations in the network.

+**Onion Routing**: A technique for anonymous communication over a network where messages are encapsulated in multiple layers of encryption, used in networks like Tor.

+**OpenWrt**: A Linux operating system targeting embedded devices, commonly used in mesh networking applications and community networks.

+**Open Systems Interconnection (OSI) Model**: A conceptual framework that standardizes network communication functions into seven distinct layers, from physical transmission at the bottom to application interfaces at the top.
+Each layer serves a specific purpose and interacts only with the layers directly above and below it, allowing different network technologies to interoperate by providing standard interfaces between disparate systems and simplifying both network design and troubleshooting.

+**Opportunistic Networking**: A type of networking where devices communicate whenever they are within range of each other, useful in areas with intermittent connectivity.

 **Oracle**: A bridge that retrieves external data or fulfills requests like API calls (usually both still centralized even in the case of a Decentralized Oracle Network (DON)) to feed information to decentralized infrastructures, enabling them to make automated decisions with this external data.